mybetspace/generate-certificates-for-localhost/README.md

 ### Linux

 1. Create a file named `ssh.sh` in a directory of your choice.
 Or download the `ssh.sh` file from this repository and skip step 2 as well;
-2. Put this script inside the file
+2. Put this script inside the file `ssh.sh` that you created:

 ```bash
 #! /bin/bash